Cytrus-RE/project-tangerine/readme.md

 ```js
 npm install
 ```
 Yeah, it's that simple.
-Make sure you're CD'd into the folder, ofcourse, otherwise it will not work.
+Make sure you're CD'd into the folder, otherwise it will not work.